course-dprep/team9dPrep/README.md

 - xgbcv.rds (10 minutes)
 ```

-Therefore, in case you want to save almost the entire time needed to run the whole set of source code files, follow these instructions:
+Therefore, in case you want to save almost the entire time needed to run the whole set of source code files, follow the "Save Time Instructions" in the section "Instructions to Replicators".
-- Before running the project, go to the project's GitHub repository page.
-- Open the folder _save-time-objects_.
-- Download the 3 files you find inside this folder.
-- Store the 3 files in the following folder _gen/analysis/input_.

-The _5_regression_model_ file code is written in such a way as to avoid reprocessing the mentioned R objects if they are already located in the mentioned folder.

 ### Controlled Randomness